 Hi Bub,

 If you want the smoothest coat possible, spray it with on with a 3.0 tip.
 Rolling Wetlander will always leave a slightly “rolled on” look.
 That being said, I always roll because it is faster, easier, and there is much less prep-work and cleanup.
-I like to use about a half-inch nap mini roller (like what you would use to paint a door).
+I like to use a 3/8″ nap mini roller (like what you would use to paint a door).
 I don’t like using foam rollers because they can potentially leave little air bubbles that can dry into little pinholes.
-So, a regular fiber roller 5/8 to 1/2 inch nap is best, in my opinion.
+So, a regular fiber roller 3/8 to 1/2 inch nap is best, in my opinion.

 -Scott